 We hope you’ll be inspired to note down what you spot on your walks or in your garden, and add your information too!
 Common or rare, record your wildlife sightings and help us build a better picture of the state of nature in Sheffield and Rotherham.

+Our species recording page is supported by the National Lottery Heritage Fund as part of Data for Nature.
 All records are added to the NBN Atlas, which is used to help inform national environmental policy.

 Before the deluge came (will it ever stop?)
 July had been a great month for butterflies.
 We’ve had sightings from all over Sheffield – including our own community garden at the Trust HQ in S2.
 Small whites, tortoiseshells, red admirals all abounded, with green veined whites, gatekeepers, meadow browns, ringlets and comma not too far behind.
 We even had a record of a holly blue from a butterfly fan called Ben!